 The subscription rate for PBS Living is $2.99 per month with an Amazon Prime or Prime Video subscription.
-PBS Living is also available on Apple TV Channels in the Apple TV app at a subscription rate of $2.99 per month with no additional annual fees.
+The channel is also available on Apple TV Channels in the Apple TV app at $2.99 per month with no additional fees.